-We also like the low price of $12 per year for a premium subscription, and the fact that the free version now lets you sync your passwords across an unlimited number of devices.
-[LastPass has patched a security flaw that threatened the password safety on web browsers.]
+We also like the relatively low price of $24 per year for a premium subscription, and the fact that the free version now lets you sync your passwords across an unlimited number of devices.
+(We liked it even better when the premium price was only $12 per year.)

 Some users may be turned off by the lack of a desktop application, as LastPass primarily exists as a web-browser extension.
 But we were impressed by the ease with which LastPass synced across our Windows, Mac, iOS, Android and even Linux devices.
 The service's flexibility and convenience, and the affordability of the premium version, make LastPass the password manager to beat.

 LastPass' free version gives you unlimited password storage and sharing options, and now you can also sync among all your devices.
 (Previously, the free version let you sync only among devices of the same category — only desktops, only tablets or only smartphones.)

 LastPass Premium, which you can try free for 60 days, adds enhanced password-sharing options, storage of desktop-application passwords and support for physical authentication devices, such as a YubiKey, for $24 a year.
 There's also a Families plan that covers six users for $48 per year.

 We tested the LastPass extension for Google Chrome on Windows 8, Windows 10 and Mac OS X 10.11 El Capitan, but there are also extensions for Mozilla Firefox, Apple Safari, Microsoft Edge, Microsoft Internet Explorer and Opera running on Windows, Mac and Linux.